-Associate Professor Jamie Meltzer teaches and is the Program Director of the M.F.A.
+Professor Jamie Meltzer teaches in the M.F.A.
 Program in Documentary Film.
 His feature documentary films have been broadcast nationally on PBS and have screened at numerous film festivals worldwide.
-His current documentary project, True Conviction, is a co-production of ITVS and the recipient of a Sundance Institute grant and a MacArthur grant, and recently premiered at the Tribeca Film Festival where it received a Special Jury Mention in the Best Documentary Feature category.
+His latest short documentary, not even for a moment do things stand still, premiered at SXSW in March 2022, winning a Special Jury Mention in Visual Reflection.
+The film provides an observational glimpse into a COVID-19 art installation, dropping into intimate moments of people honoring their loved ones, and interrogating the role of mourning and closure during an unfolding tragedy.
+It was published as a New York Times Op-Doc in April 2022.
+Huntsville Station, a short documentary film directed with Chris Filippone, was featured as a New York Times Op-Docs and premiered at Berlinale and SXSW in 2020.
+The film observes the scene at a bus station - where dozens of inmates just released on parole take in their first moments of freedom before taking the bus home.
+True Conviction (broadcast on Independent Lens in May 2018), a co-production of ITVS and the recipient of a Sundance Institute grant and a MacArthur grant, premiered at the Tribeca Film Festival where it received a Special Jury Mention in the Best Documentary Feature category.
 Informant (2012), about a revolutionary activist turned FBI informant, was released in theaters in the US and Canada in Fall 2013 by Music Box Films and KinoSmith.
 Previous films include: Off the Charts: The Song-Poem Story (Independent Lens, 2003), about the shadowy world of song-poems, Welcome to Nollywood (PBS Broadcast, 2007), an investigation into the wildly successful Nigerian movie industry, and La Caminata (2009), a short film about a small town in Mexico that runs a simulated border crossing as a tourist attraction.